felangel/mason/README.md

 # Always skip when there is a file conflict
 $ mason make hello --name Felix --on-conflict skip

+# Always append when there is a file conflict
+$ mason make hello --name Felix --on-conflict append
 ```

 ## Creating New Bricks